Markets tumble as big Fed move fails to quell virus fears

 The magnitude of the Fed’s rate move and other measures on Sunday, backed by global central banks, unnerved investors as the breakneck spread of the outbreak - all but shutting down some countries - outweighed the policy response to ensure liquidity in markets.

-The S&P 500 plunged 13% to trigger another automatic 15-minute halt in trading on the three main U.S. stock indexes.
+The S&P 500 plunged 8% shortly after the open to trigger another automatic 15-minute halt in trading on the three main U.S. stock indexes.
 The halt was the fourth emergency pause on Wall Street in six days.

 Volatility gauges known as fear indexes jumped, with the Euro STOXX 50 in Europe surging almost 28% to an all-time high and the CBOE Market Volatility index soaring more than 30% as equity markets plunged further into bear territory.